smmom/os_project/README.md

 1. **Milestone 1: Algorithmic Foundation** - Implementation of a weighted directed graph and Dijkstra's algorithm to find the shortest path between two nodes.
 2. **Milestone 2: Graphical Representation** - Visualizing the graph nodes and edges in a window using `raylib`.
 3. **Milestone 3: Path Animation** - Animating an entity moving along the calculated shortest path with speed proportional to edge weights.
+4. **Milestone 4: Multiple Processes** - The parent process manages the GUI, creates child processes using fork(), and animates multiple travelers at the same time.
+5. **Milestone 5: IPC** - Each child process calculates its own path and sends updates to the parent process using a pipe.

+---

+## Milestone 5 - IPC Explanation

+For Milestone 5, we used a pipe as the IPC mechanism.

+Each traveler is represented by a child process created using fork().
+Each child process calculates its own shortest path using Dijkstra.
+Whenever the child reaches a node, it sends a message to the parent through the pipe.

+The parent process receives the messages, updates the GUI, and prints the log to the terminal.

+We chose pipe because the communication is one-way: the children only need to report their progress to the parent.

 ---

 ## File Structure
 * `dijkstra.c`: Implementation of the graph data structure and Dijkstra's algorithm.